-- Any person with the responsibility to teach or assist in a course, or to direct or provide leadership of an academic or cocurricular activity, will not tolerate dishonesty. - 2.
-Faculty are expected to provide written guidelines to the students in their courses about classroom expectations for academic integrity.
-Reinforcing academic integrity expectations prior to student completion of key assignments is recommended.

-3. Faculty are expected to follow standard procedures to notify the student in cases where they suspect academic dishonesty has occurred and to report the violation, and sanctions given, to the Office of the Vice Provost for Undergraduate Programs (see Section V).
+- 1. Any person with the responsibility to teach or assist in a course, or to direct or provide leadership of an academic or co-curricular activity, will not tolerate dishonesty. - Faculty are expected to provide written guidelines to the students in their course about classroom expectations for academic integrity.
+Reinforcing academic integrity expectations prior to student completion of key assignments is recommended. - 3.
+Faculty are expected to follow standard procedures to notify the student in cases where they suspect academic dishonesty has occurred and to report the violation and sanctions given (see Section V.B.5).